 Moreover, it’s better to know why people get audited and prevent yourself from getting marked by the IRS by getting to know the top reasons for getting audited.

-Here are the top 11 reasons why you might be on the IRS hit list
+In this blog post, I am going to explain the top 11 reasons why you might be on the IRS hit list

 Mistakes and Omitted Information